ryandeussing/jimhopper/_child-abuse/failure-to-protect.md

 Tragically, such thinking gets in the way of protecting children.
 Even if we recognize this fact and know better, we still tend to act as if it’s only evil and creepy people who hurt children.
 We believe that we would easily recognize such people and protect children from them.

 Unfortunately, it’s much more complicated than that.
-Those widely accepted stereotypes, especially the ones about what “good people” do to others, make it difficult to recognize real risks.
+Those widely accepted stereotypes, especially the ones about what 'good people' do to others, make it difficult to recognize real risks.
 They are also what make it so difficult for children to tell when a respected person is physically or emotionally abusing them, or taking advantage of them sexually.

 The truth is, sometimes loving and involved mothers and fathers hurt children.
 Sometimes fun and generous grandparents hurt children.
 Sometimes caring and dedicated coaches and teachers sexually hurt children.
 Sometimes inspiring religious leaders sexually hurt children.
 Sometimes exciting and attentive babysitters, and protective older siblings, cousins or kids down the street, sexually harm children.

 In fact, only rarely is the person emotionally, physically and/or sexually harming a child one of those totally creepy people that everyone already suspects.

 Most of us find it very challenging to simultaneously hold two conflicting views of how we expect people to behave.
 And so we often fail to see the risk when it’s staring us in the face.
-It’s very difficult, even scary, to accept that “good” people have “bad” qualities and behaviors, especially when the “good” person is somebody we care about or respect.
+It’s very difficult, even scary, to accept that 'good' people have 'bad' qualities and behaviors, especially when the 'good' person is somebody we care about or respect.
 So there’s a strong tendency to ignore or bend the facts to fit our reassuring expectations.
 In reality, no one is purely good or purely bad.
-And sometimes a “good” person’s bad behaviors include abusing children emotionally, physically, or sexually.
+And sometimes a 'good' person’s bad behaviors include abusing children emotionally, physically, or sexually.

 Still, even if someone can truly get past such stereotypes, the very real costs of speaking up create a huge barrier to acting.
 And as I’ve pointed out before, adults in a position to protect a child are also – like all of us – imperfect human beings with complicated mixtures of strengths, fears, and weaknesses that may severely limit their ability to protect a child who is being abused.